AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 **Step Outputs:**

+[**Important**] You can find further information on this step in the sections **Online Methods - Evaluation** and **Supplementary Figure 8** from the paper.

 Usage:
 ```
 Report classification and cluster performance based on Logistic Regression.
 optional arguments:
   -h, --help            show this help message and exit
   --meta_folder         Purpose of the clustering, name of output folder.
   --meta_field           Meta field to use for the Logistic Regression.
   --matching_field       Key used to match folds split and H5 representation file.
   --diversity_key       Key use to check diversity within cluster: Slide, Institution, Sample.
   --type_composition    Space trasnformation type: percent, clr, ilr, alr.
   --min_tiles           Minimum number of tiles per matching_field.